-5535 Note: All the tables present in the use cases are examples only.
+Note: All the tables present in the use cases are examples only.
 IHE will not be responsible for updating these tables.

-21.3.2.1 Distributing a consistent nomenclature in an XDS Affinity Domain practiceSettingCode, and typeCode.
+21.3.2.1 Distributing a consistent nomenclature in an XDS Affinity Domain

+A common nomenclature is required in an XDS Affinity Domain for metadata elements such as classCode, confidentialityCode, eventCodeList, healthcareFacilityTypeCode, practiceSettingCode, and typeCode.
 More detailed information about a possible definition of an Affinity Domain can be found in the white paper IHE IT Infrastructure Technical Committee White Paper - Template for XDS Affinity Domain Deployment Planning, found on the ihe.net.